Academic Affairs Manual (ACD)

 1. Membership

-3. The term of elected members shall be two years.
+3. the term of elected members shall be two years.
 One-half of the elected members shall be replaced each year.

 1. Purpose and function

-Serves in a policy-forming and advising capacity in matters governing student conduct, consistent with the Rules for Maintenance of Public Order and the Student Code of Conduct, in matters concerning student organizations, and in other matters related to students, including:
+To serve in a policy-forming and advising capacity in matters governing student conduct, consistent with the Rules for Maintenance of Public Order and the Student Code of Conduct, in matters concerning student organizations, and in other matters related to students, including:

 1. undergraduate and graduate admission and readmission policies and procedures